Introduction

 CASB solutions deployed to enforce an organisation’s security policies for cloud-hosted data may also support authentication, DLP, log and telemetry generation, and anomaly detection.
 Organisations should assess CASB solutions for resilience against DoS and DDoS attacks, and the completeness of the security service offering.

 All services that support remote access to corporate data should be configured to support ASD-recommended TLS ciphers.
 Where possible, the latest version of TLS (version 1.3) should be used exclusively when connecting into an organisation’s network.
+For further information refer to the ASD, Guidelines for Cryptography publication.

 Identity and access control